 I remember back in the day when I used to think stretching was useless.
 In 2010, I read Lou Schuler and Alwyn Cosgrove’s book, The New Rules of Lifting: Six Basic Moves for Maximum Muscle.
-It was a pretty stellar book, highlighting the importance of doing functional movements (e.g., squats, lunges, pushing, etc.) to improve health, performance, and strength.
+It was a pretty stellar book, highlighting the importance of functional movements (e.g., squats, lunges, pushing, etc.) to improve health, performance, and strength.

 Stretching was brought up numerous times and was mainly discouraged.
-The authors suggested it wasn’t necessarily helpful in improving mobility or reducing pain.
-And they said moving (e.g., strength training) was just as effective for improving flexibility and range of motion.
+The authors suggested it didn’t help improve mobility or reduce pain.
+They said moving (e.g., strength training) was just as effective for improving flexibility and range of motion.

 Interestingly, a meta-analysis from 2021 decided to dig into this philosophy by comparing strength training to stretching.
 (1) I’m paraphrasing here, but researchers concluded that stretching and strength training are equally good ways to improve joint range of motion.
 However, they noted that many studies were incomplete or subpar.
 More on this later.

 Lou and Alwyn also said that stretching before a workout likely inhibited performance.
 It also didn’t improve flexibility or reduce the chance of injury.
 Now, that’s not entirely wrong.
 Several studies show stretching doesn’t work well and may decrease power and performance if you do it before exercise.
 (2)(3) However, some of these anecdotes and research are taken out of context or are conflated.

 But if the research is mixed, and most strength training advocates think stretching is bogus, why do we do it so much?